piercefreeman/mountaineer/README.md

 ### Learn More

 We have additional documentation that does more of a technical deep dive on different features of Mountaineer.
 Check out [mountaineer.sh](https://mountaineer.sh/).

+## React 19 Compatibility

+Mountaineer now fully supports React 19, including its new Static APIs and Server Components.
+The following enhancements have been made:

+1. **Updated Package Dependencies**: React dependencies have been updated from version 18 to 19 in all template and test `package.json` files.

+2. **Enhanced SSR Implementation**: The code generator has been modified to support both React 18's `renderToString` and React 19's `prerender` API, with a fallback mechanism for backward compatibility.

+3. **Added Polyfills for React 19**: Polyfills for required browser APIs have been added, including:
+   - `global` object for V8 runtime
+   - `MessageChannel` for React 19 SSR
+   - `AbortController` for async operations
+   - `ReadableStream` for streaming responses
+   - `TextEncoder` for text encoding
+   - Proper handling of `document.all` and `Intl.Locale`

+4. **Maintained Backward Compatibility**: Existing Mountaineer apps using React 18 will continue to function without changes, with graceful fallbacks for environments lacking React 19 features.

+If you encounter any issues while upgrading to React 19, please report them on the [Mountaineer GitHub repository](https://github.com/piercefreeman/mountaineer).